Mr. Robby Burns - Band / General Music

 Mr. Nicholas Dogas - Choir / General Music

 Nicholas Emory Dogas is a passionate music educator who is dedicated to the advancement of both choral and general music education.
 He currently leads a vibrant, joy-centered and collaborative choral music education program at Ellicott Mills Middle School in Howard County, Maryland.
 In his classroom, Mr. Dogas incorporates an eclectic blend of research-based methodologies, including Orff, Kodály and Dalcroze.
-In addition to his teaching duties, he serves as coordinator of the Howard County GT Junior High Chorus, a select ensemble comprised of the finest singers throughout the county.
+In addition to his daily teaching duties, he has served as coordinator of the Howard County GT Junior High Chorus, a select ensemble comprised of the finest singers throughout the county.

 Prior to joining the Howard County Public School System, Mr. Dogas led thriving choral programs in a variety of school settings, and ensembles under his direction consistently took home top honors at adjudication.
 Today, Mr. Dogas is in demand as a clinician at choral festivals across Maryland.
 Since 2011, he has served as the bass section leader of the Sanctuary Choir of the First & Franklin Street Presbyterian Church in Baltimore, MD.
 In 2019, he assumed the role of Associate for Children's Music Ministry.